ukidiscs2026/discs2026/_pages/about.md

 - Josh Brown (DAMTP, Cambridge)

 ## Important Dates
-- Registration and abstract submission opens: December 2025
+- Registration and abstract submission opens: January 2026
 - Abstract submission for talks closes: April 2026 (abstract submission for posters remains open)
 - Outcome of abstract submissions: May 2026
 - Final registration and payment deadline: 31 May 2026